zanematthew/docker-nginx-php-mysql/web/src/readme.md

    1. IDs are randomly selected from the source file.
    2. Will exit if a single item fails to save
    3. As IDs are read from the source file, if they detail is saved the IDs is removed from the file
 3. Import Event Detail into Database & Index: `$ php artisan shovel:import-bulk --type=event --count=200`
+   1. Note;
+      1. Detail file is removed after importing.
+      2. Items are Indexed into ES (if its running).

 ## Seeding